Bronze Criteria

 Handler puts dog in a down stay and walks at least 5 metres away.
 Dog must remain in position for the full 2 minutes.
 They can adjust but should not change position or break the down.

-Two Bronze Trick Titles Cued by Someone Else
+Two Bronze Tricks Cued by Someone Else

 Any two tricks from this section, but someone other than the main handler should cue this and reward (could be a friend/partner/parent/guardian).